 The five phases of the project are as follows:

-Phase 1 – Routes of Sorrow – Triptych of paintings, bas relief, and objects (funding from the Westhill Foundation), first exhibited at Inter-Action, Milton Keynes, 2013, as shown here.
+Phase 1 – Routes of Sorrow – Triptych of paintings, bas relief, and objects (funding from the Westhill Foundation), first exhibited at Inter-Action, Milton Keynes, 2013.

 Phase 2 – Routes of Sorrow: Triggers – Added three wall hangings and OXUS sound piece to enhance the emotional experience (ACE funded).
-It was shown in part at Bristol’s When Death Comes exhibition in 2015.
+It was shown in its entirety at Northampton Project Space and in part at Bristol’s When Death Comes exhibition in 2015.

 Phase 3 – Routes of Sorrow: Floating – Three new sculptures, commissioned OXUS/dance